Everything you need to now, including how distance learning works and how to prepare for studying a degree online

 If you're new to academia or returning to study after a break, you'll get the support you need to make the transition to university-level learning.

-Advantages of distance learning
+Advantages of studying online

 There are several advantages to studying online by distance learning instead of completing a campus-based course: